harmano/my-cookbook/README.md

 ## Features
 The Cookbook includes the following features:
 * Editing: Users 1 can edit their own recipes
-* Deleting: Users 1 can delete their own recipes
+* Deleting: Users 1 can delete heroku git:remote -a my-cookbook-project-3their own recipes
 * Adding a recipe: User 1 can upload a recipe
 * Login: This allows user 1 and 2 access the site by filling in login credentials